Valeros-LD/valeros-NDE/docs/guide/configuration-system.md

 **Location:** `src/app/config/image-paths.config.ts`

-Defines which fields contain image URLs.
+Defines which properties contain image URLs.
 These paths are used by the `NodeImageResolverService` to locate and extract image URLs from heritage object data.

 ```ts
 export const IMAGE_PATHS_CONFIG: string[] = [